 How to do sprints without injury?
 This is it!!
 You have to practice the process of picking up your knees, instead of trying to lengthen your stride.
 We know that over striding leads to injury and this is going to ingrain in our brain a different pattern.

 With the band around your waist, you’ll do a pattern of 1,2,3, hold.
 You’ll run hard for 3 steps and then on 4 hold the knee up for a second before repeating the process by ending with the other knee held high.

-Now as noted, you can’t just do the drills to get faster.
-Though they are an integral part.
+Now as noted, you can’t just do the exercises to improve speed and voila you’re faster.

 You also need speed workouts.